Vet Tech Colleges in Michigan

 Some vet techs choose to specialize and hone their skills in areas such as clinical pathology, equine medicine, dermatology, rehabilitation, behavior, livestock, marine animals, radiology, and other subfields of the discipline.

-AVMA (2023) adds that the scope of practice for vet techs varies by state.
+AVMA (2024) adds that the scope of practice for vet techs varies by state.
 In Michigan, the regional restrictions specified for veterinary technicians and assistants are that they cannot diagnose, prescribe medication, or perform surgeries.
-Veterinary personnel isn’t liable for civil damages when things go wrong, barring special circumstances.
-The relatively relaxed governing of the profession in this state allows vet techs to take on greater responsibilities.
+Veterinary personnel aren’t liable for civil damages when things go wrong, barring special circumstances.
+This state’s relatively relaxed governing of the profession allows vet techs to take on greater responsibilities.
 That said, to practice as a vet tech in MI, a person must be a licensed veterinary technician (LVT).

 So how does a resident of the Great Lakes State pursue this in-demand career?
 Here are the typical steps to becoming a vet tech in MI: